-I recently made cultured cashew cream cheese, which is a recipe from the cookbook Artisan Vegan Cheese by Miyoko Schinner.
+The recipe comes from the cookbook Artisan Vegan Cheese by Miyoko Schinner.
 Fermenting and culturing nuts to make vegan cheese has become really popular over the past few years (for good reason–the results are delicious!), but I’ve been a little afraid to try it myself because mold.
-Many cultured cheese recipes require ordering special ingredients like probiotics and lactic acid, and then you have to make sure you’re growing good bacteria instead of bad bacteria and worry about if you know how to tell the difference and WHAT IF YOU DON’T AND THEN POISON YOURSELF?!
+Many cultured cheese recipes require ordering special ingredients like probiotics and lactic acid.
+Then you have to make sure you’re growing good bacteria instead of bad bacteria and worry about if you know how to tell the difference and WHAT IF YOU DON’T AND THEN POISON YOURSELF?!

 Rather than typing up the recipe, I’ll link to the recipe video from the Miyoko’s Kitchen on Facebook HERE.
-In the video, Miyoko demonstrates the recipe step by step, and explains how the culturing process works, so it’s a good idea to watch it if culturing and fermenting is a first-time endeavor for you.
+In the video, Miyoko demonstrates the recipe step by step, and explains how the culturing process works.
+It’s a good idea to watch it if culturing and fermenting is a first-time endeavor for you.
 You’ll find the same recipe typed up with some additional tips and troubleshooting on Your Vegan Mom and Yup, It’s Vegan!

 Basically, you soak the cashews overnight, blend them well in a high-speed blender, add a little bit of yogurt, then culture the mixture in a warm place.
 That’s it!
 When I took the mixture out of the (off) oven, I scooped it into cheesecloth in a strainer and moved it to the refrigerator overnight.